RedFlashNinja/snake-game/README.md

 This project is controlled by [Maven](https://maven.apache.org/).
 #
 Project  includes maven wrapper set to v3.6.3
-To build the project use `mvn clean install` or `mvnw clean install` from the root directory.
+To build the project use `./mvn clean install` or `./mvnw clean install` from the root directory.
 #
-To run the game use `mvn exec:java -pl client` from the root directory.
+To run the game use `./mvnw exec:java -pl client` from the root directory.
 #
 Default window parameters:
 ```